CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts. (www.w3.org)

 CSS Height and Width

-Another of most CSS properties use for styling the HTML elements are height and width property.
+Another of the most CSS properties for styling the HTML elements is are height and width properties.

 The height and width properties are used to set the height and width of an element.